Car Accident Settlement Value Factors

 Here is a list of factors that insurance companies, judges, and juries consider when determining the value of the case:

 If there is a disagreement about which driver is at fault, the value of your case will suffer.
 Maryland is harsh because you cannot recover compensation if you are even one percent negligent due to Maryland’s Contributory Negligence law.
-If, on the other hand, the fault is obvious (e.g., you were rear-ended), the value of your claim increases because you do not have to worry about determining who is at fault for your motor vehicle accident.
+If, on the other hand, the fault is clear (for example, you were rear-ended), the value of your case may be higher as there is no dispute about liability.

 The unfortunate reality is that, for the most part, your recovery will be limited to the limits of the at-fault driver’s insurance coverage.
 For example, if you incurred $50,000 in medical expenses but the at-fault driver’s insurance coverage limits are only $30,000, you are limited to a $30,000 recovery unless you can find other available insurance.
 The other available insurance you do have is your own uninsured motorist coverage.
 Maryland state law requires that every driver has a minimum of $30,000 uninsured motorist coverage.